 Entasis entered into a collaboration agreement with the Global Antibiotic Research and Development Partnership ("GARDP") for the development, manufacture and commercialization of the product candidate zoliflodacin in certain countries ("the GARDP Collaboration Agreement,").
 Under the terms of the GARDP Collaboration Agreement, GARDP will use commercially reasonable endeavors to perform and fully fund the Phase 3 registrational trial, including the manufacture and supply of the product candidate containing zoliflodacin, in uncomplicated gonorrhea.
 We recorded reimbursements from GARDP under this agreement as reduction to research and development expense.
-Relevant amounts from the date of acquisition of Entasis to December 31, 2022 are not material.
+Relevant amounts for the year ended December 31, 2023 and from the date of acquisition of Entasis to December 31, 2022 are not material.